cll-ucr-p41-2023/dark-matter-lab/README.md

 `git clone https://github.com/cll-ucr-p41-2023/dark-matter-lab.git`

-3. Install the necessary Python libraries for this lab (Note: You may need to run `pip3` instead of `pip`.)
+3. Install the necessary Python libraries for this lab (Note: You may need to run `pip` instead of `pip3`.)

-`pip install numpy matplotlib pandas scipy`
+`pip3 install numpy matplotlib pandas scipy`

 ### Windows